-- Rationale for research and its relative importance to people affected by cancer - Feasibility of the proposed interactions with participants i.e. will the research work in practice. - Clarity and feasibility of the PPI plan e.g. use of local resources, tokenism of plan, inclusion of all relevant stakeholders, timelines etc. - A clear understanding by the researcher of the value of involving patients in their research project - Whether the PPI activities constitute true involvement and not participation/engagement. - How the proposed research aligns with the strategic research themes outlined by the Irish Cancer Society.
+- Rationale for research and its relative importance to people affected by cancer - Feasibility of the proposed interactions with patient partners i.e. will the research work in practice - Clarity and feasibility of the PPI plan e.g. use of local resources, tokenism of plan, inclusion of all relevant stakeholders, timelines etc. - A clear understanding by the researcher of the value of involving patients in their research project - Whether the PPI activities constitute true involvement and not participation/engagement - How the proposed research aligns with the strategic research themes outlined by the Irish Cancer Society

-Please note that the scientific reviewers will not be assessing any of the PPI review sections, and vice versa.
-As such, it is vital that the sections reviewed by the PPI Panel are written in accessible plain English.
-Failure to do this may result in the PPI representatives not being able to accurately score these sections of your application.
+Please note: It is vital that the sections reviewed by the PPI Panel are written in accessible plain English.
+Failure to do this may result in the PPI representatives not being able to accurately review and score these sections of your application.